‘Gold Rush’ Season 8 Spoilers: Will Parker Schnabel Leave For New Reality Show?

 — Rick Ness (@GoldrushRick) April 4, 2016

 There is more good news for fans of Parker Schnabel.
-While the Gold Rush Season 8 rumors hint that he may be off the show, there appears to be no real basis for these reports aside from the speculation from fans.
+While the Gold Rush Season 8 rumors hint that he may be off the show, there appears to be no real basis for these reports aside from speculation from fans.

 Parker's taking on a new adventure in Gold Rush: #ParkersTrail, premiering March 31! https://t.co/t1stCvkWnY via @people pic.twitter.com/pv1VDt2FOA